Installing Windows with a 'Helper' drive (E2B USB HDD)

-If your E2B USB drive is not a 'Removable' type of USB Flash drive, then installing direcly from a Windows ISO file will not work.
+If your E2B USB drive is a Fixed-disk type of drive, then installing direcly from a Windows ISO file will not work.

 You will typically see a 'Windows CD/DVD device driver required' message...